Space Shuttle design process

 Two designs emerged as front-runners.
 One was designed by engineers at the Manned Spaceflight Center, and championed especially by George Mueller.
 This was a two-stage system with delta-winged spacecraft, and generally complex.
 An attempt to re-simplify was made in the form of the DC-3, designed by Maxime Faget, who had designed the Mercury capsule among other vehicles.
 Numerous offerings from a variety of commercial companies were also offered but generally fell by the wayside as each NASA lab pushed for its own version.

 All of this was taking place in the midst of other NASA teams proposing a wide variety of post-Apollo missions, a number of which would cost as much as Apollo or more.
 As each of these projects fought for funding, the NASA budget was at the same time being severely constrained.
-Three were eventually presented to Vice President Agnew in 1969.
+Three were eventually presented to United States Vice President Spiro Agnew in 1969.
 The shuttle project rose to the top, largely due to tireless campaigning by its supporters.
 By 1970 the shuttle had been selected as the one major project for the short-term post-Apollo time frame.

 When funding for the program came into question, there were concerns that the project might be canceled.
-This led to an effort to interest the US Air Force in using the shuttle for their missions as well.
-The Air Force was mildly interested but demanded a much larger vehicle, far larger than the original concepts, which NASA accepted since it was also beneficial to their own plans.
-To lower the development costs of the resulting designs, boosters were added, a throw-away fuel tank was adopted, and many other changes were made that greatly lowered the reusability and greatly added to the vehicle and operational costs.
-With the Air Force's assistance, the system emerged in its operational form.
+This became especially pressing as it became clear that the Saturn V would no longer be produced, which meant that the payload to orbit needed to be increased in both mass - all the way to 60,600 lb - and size to supplement its heavy-lift capabilities, necessary for planned interplanetary probes and space station modules, which meant a bigger and costlier vehicle was needed during Phase B. Therefore, NASA tried to interest the US Air Force and a variety of other customers in using the shuttle for their missions as well.
+To lower the development costs of the proposed designs, boosters were added, a throw-away fuel tank was adopted, and many other changes were made that greatly lowered the reusability and greatly added to the vehicle and operational costs.